The Importance of Investor Relations in an Organization

 Communication

-The main goal of the Investors Relations department is to work as a communication passage between the investors and the company but let’s break it down a bit further.
+The Investors Relations department is responsible for working as a communication passage between the investors and the company. but let’s break it down a bit further.

 Investor Relations Functionality